21 Mar Herbal medicines to put a spring in your step

 Now springtime now upon us, it’s a great time of year to re-focus, renew and reawaken your inner health.
 The start of summer is a great opportunity to take your spring cleaning to a new level, clearing out old beauty regimes and rituals and taking time to try some natural herbal medicines to give you a happy glow for the new season.

-One excellent way to revitalise your tired winter body is to add some herbs to your food, your bath or your body to get you ready for summer feeling fitter and healthier than ever.
+One excellent way to revitalise your tired winter body is to add some herbs to your food, your bath or your skin to get you ready for summer, feeling fitter and healthier than ever.

 Here are a few of our favourite herbs for the new season that could help put a ‘spring’ in your step.